Sigríður Dúna Kristmundsdóttir: Honours

 In 2000, Sigríður Dúna received the Icelandic Order of the Falcon for her work on equal rights affairs.
 She won the Icelandic Literary Prize in 2001 for her biography of Björg C. Þorláksson and the Women's Literary Prize in 2006 for her biography of Ólafía Jóhannsdóttir.

 Research

-Sigríður Dúna's research focused at first on French structuralism, it's analysis of myths and analogy with music.
+Sigríður Dúna's research focused at first on French structuralism, its analysis of myths and analogy with music.
 Gradually her research moved into feminist studies and political anthropology.
-Her doctoral dissertation in 1990 analyses the history of Icelandic women's movements from 1870-1990 using the concept of the person among other theoretical perspectives.
+Her doctoral dissertation in 1990 analyses the history of Icelandic women's movements from 1870 to 1990 using the concept of the person among other theoretical perspectives.
 Sigríður Dúna has published a number of articles in feminist- and political anthropology as well as two biographies of forgotten but remarkable Icelandic women.
 Sigríður Dúna has also published on theory and method in anthropology and taught hundreds of students during her professional career.
 She is now semi-retired as professor at the University of Iceland.